Tedronea/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-Prints the type of the file named iamafile 13-Creates a symbolic link named __ls__ to /bin/ls 14-Copies all html files new to the parent of the current directory from the current directory to its parent
+12-Prints the type of the file named iamafile 13-Creates a symbolic link named __ls__ to /bin/ls 14-Copies all html files new to the parent of the current directory from the current directory to its parent 15-Moves files beginning by upper case to /tmp/u 16-Deletes all files in current directory ending by ~ 17-Creates directories welcome, welcome/to and welcome/to/school 18-Displays all the files of the current directories in a certain way 19-Creates a magic file that can be used with the command file